 From £85.00 to £140.00

 Concessions offered for

 We begin with an initial appointment to discuss what is on your mind, and to establish the length and type of therapy that you need.
 Sessions are once weekly, but can be more frequent if this is something that we agree is needed.

 Ongoing fees vary according to whether you are a self-financing client or you are covered by health insurance.
-For self-financing clients, the fee for the initial appointment is £80 and the ongoing fee is negotiated during the appointment.
-For clients covered by insurance companies, the fee for both initial appointment and ongoing sessions is commensurate with the appropriate fees for the Harley St area, which are approved by each health insurance company.
+For self-financing clients, the fee for the initial appointment is £85, and the ongoing fee is negotiated during the appointment.
+This is dependent on which therapist you see, and the time of day of the ongoing appointment.

-Both self-referrals and GP/psychiatrist referrals are welcome.
+Both self-referrals and GP/psychiatrist and other professional referrals are welcome.

 Davies St is a few moments' walk from Bond St tube station, and is well served by the buses and taxis in the immediate area.
 Online appointments are also always available.

 Please contact me via the link above or via the website, and I will aim to get back to you within 24 hours (or on Monday if you contact me over the weekend).